Insect farming: As feed and food

 Insects show promise as animal feed.
 For instance, fly larvae can replace fish meal due to the similar amino acid composition.
 It is possible to formulate fish meal to increase unsaturated fatty acid.
 Wild birds and free-range poultry can consume insects in the adult, larval and pupal forms naturally.
 Grasshoppers and moths, as well as houseflies, have been used as feed supplements for poultry.
-Apart from that, insects have potential as feed for reptiles, soft monkey as well as birds.
+Apart from that, insects have potential as feed for reptiles, fish, mammals, as well as birds.

 Hundreds of species of crickets, grasshoppers, beetles, moths and various other insects are considered edible.
 Selected species are farmed for human consumption.
 Humans have been eating insects for as long as (according to some sources) 30,000 years.
 Today insects are becoming increasingly viable as a source of sustainably produced protein, as conventional meat forms are very land-intensive and produce large quantities of methane, a greenhouse gas.
 Insects bred in captivity offer a low space-intensive, highly feed-efficient, relatively pollution-free, high-protein source of food for both humans and non-human animals.
 Insects have a high nutritional value, dense protein content and micronutrient and probiotic potential.
 Insects such as crickets and mealworms have high concentrations of complete protein, vitamin B12, riboflavin and vitamin A. Insects offer an economical solution to increasingly pressing food security and environmental issues concerning the production and distribution of protein to feed a growing world population.

+The supposed environmental benefits of insects farming rely on the assumption that it replaces traditional animal farming, which is more polluting.
+But part of the production is used to feed livestock instead of humans.
+Additionally, insects that are intensively farmed are usually fed with cereals and soya that could feed humans.
+According to Time, "Black soldier flies and Argentinian cockroaches are among the most efficient insect species, with food conversion ratios of between 1.4 and 2.7 to one, which means that even they eat more food than they produce", implying that "it's far better to use croplands to feed people directly than to feed farmed insects."